CCattano/OBSNightBotCommandOverlay/README.md

 Web App is an Angular app that can be run directly out of the index.html file or via a hosting solution of your choice.

 Web App source code is configured such that it makes web requests to the backend via a fixed URL configuration that is NOT committed to VCS.
-You will need to provide your own backend endpoints to be used during runtime based on how/where you host the backend API server code.
+You will need to provide your own backend FQDN to be used during runtime based on how/where you host the backend API server code.